Ann L. McGill

 Sears Roebuck Professor of General Management, Marketing and Behavioral Science

-Ann L. McGill's research focus is on consumer and manager decision making, with special emphasis on causal reasoning, consumer evaluations of products and services consumed alone or with others, the influence of freedom of choice on outcome satisfaction, and product and brand anthropomorphism.
+Ann L. McGill's research focus is on consumer and manager decision making, with special emphasis on causal reasoning, consumer evaluations of products and services consumed alone or with others, the influence of freedom of choice on outcome satisfaction, and product and brand anthropomorphism, and dehumanization.
 "My research enhances our understanding of how people think, which makes it easier to reach and help them," she explains.

 McGill has held teaching positions at Northwestern University's Kellogg School of Management and New York University.
 McGill passed her CPA examination in 1980 and worked as an auditor for Peat, Marwick, Mitchell and Co. in Detroit.
 This professional experience helps in the classroom by allowing her to build bridges from concept to application.